-“Change is the only constant,” and this is especially true in a business or corporate environment.
+“Change is the only constant,” especially in a business or corporate environment.
 A healthy workplace and business know that only by embracing change, accommodating new trends and technology, and developing new employee skills will it continue to thrive and succeed in a rapidly changing industry.

 People need acknowledgment, gratitude, and appreciation to remain motivated.
 Companies should always strive for a balance between keeping their employees happy and ensuring the company stays on a growth path.